Neville Gallimore

-Neville Gallimore (born January 17, 1997) is a Canadian professional football nose tackle for the Indianapolis Colts of the National Football League (NFL).
+Neville Gallimore (born January 17, 1997) is a Canadian professional football nose tackle for the Chicago Bears of the National Football League (NFL).
 He played college football for the Oklahoma Sooners, and was selected by the Dallas Cowboys in the third round of the 2020 NFL draft.

 Early life

 Gallimore's parents were born and raised in Jamaica.
 He originally attended St. Patrick's High School, where he played defensive tackle.
-Gallimore opted to transfer to the Canada Prep Academy in Welland, Ontario, which allowed him to travel through the United States and compete against some of the top high school football programs.
+Gallimore opted to transfer to the Canada Prep Academy in St. Catharines, Ontario, which allowed him to travel through the United States and compete against some of the top high school football programs.

 In 2015, he was the first Canadian-born player to be invited to participate in the U.S. Army All-American Bowl, but couldn’t suit up because of a knee injury.
 After receiving 30 scholarship offers from U.S. schools, Gallimore committed to the University of Oklahoma to play college football.